Our Childcare Journey

 2000

-Excel Education Program: Kindercare’s Excel Education Program is a specially designed and researched framework that incorporates New Zealand’s national early childhood curriculum – Te Whaariki.
-Our Excel Education Program empowers our teachers to support the curriculum’s focus on the development of the whole child – well-being, belonging, contribution, communication and exploration. -
+Kindercare’s Excel Education Program was a specially designed and researched framework that incorporated New Zealand’s national early childhood curriculum— Te Whāriki.
+Our Excel Education Program empowered Teachers to support the curriculum focus on the development of the whole child— wellbeing, belonging, contribution, communication, and exploration.

 2003